veroglez/carto/README.md

 ```
 ~ $ gem install jekyll bundler
 ```
-Create a new Jekyll site
+Create a new Jekyll site.

 ```
 ~ $ jekyll new carto_test
 ```

-Change into your new directory
+Change into your new directory.

 ```
 ~ $ cd carto_test
 ```

-Download the files from the repository and copy them into this new directory
+Download the files from the repository and copy them into this new directory.

-Build the site on the preview server
+Build the site on the preview server.

 ```
 ~/carto_test $ bundle exec jekyll serve